Application of software model management

 engee.save( "model", "$homePath/model.engee"; force=true )

-The model has been saved to the specified path:
+The model was saved using the specified path.:

 engee.get_all_models()